rpy2/rpy2/doc/source/robjects.rst

 >>> robjects.r.pi
 3.1415926535897931

-This class is using the class :class:`rinterface.SexpEnvironment`
+The class inherits from the class :class:`rpy2.rinterface.SexpEnvironment`.

 An environment is also iter-able, returning all the symbols (keys) it contains: